 We finally made it.
 After a very long 15 months, we managed to travel to Germany and see the family.
 Hooray.
 But quite a few things had changed since we last went over in summer 2020.
 Travel restrictions due to the ongoing pandemic, Brexit coming into full effect, as well as taking a dog over to mainland Europe for the first time.
 Even as a seasoned traveller, I found it super confusing to work out what paperwork we would need.
 So, I thought I’d give you a little run down of everything we needed to travel to Germany and back to the UK at these uncertain times.
 But please don’t take this as a check list for your own travels.
 If you are planning on travelling, I would urge you to check the respective government websites yourself.
 Travel restrictions and requirements change all the time, and I wouldn’t want you to get stuck somewhere along the way because you had the wrong documents (or were missing a test).

-With the arrival of our puppy Frank last year, planning a trip has become a little more complicated.
+With the arrival of our puppy Frank back in 2020, planning a trip has become a little more complicated.
 Don’t get me wrong, I am not complaining.
-On the few occasions we had been away, Frank had been good as gold and didn’t moan (well, initial car sickness aside, but fingers crossed, we seem to have overcome that by now).
+On the few occasions we had been away, Frank had been good as gold and did not moan (well, initial car sickness aside, but fingers crossed, we seem to have overcome that by now).
 And Frank loves the water.
-Be it a lake, muddy puddle, or the bathtub.
+Be it a lake, a muddy puddle, or the bathtub.
 So, as soon as the weather started to warm up last spring (and we were finally allowed to leave the house again), we decided to treat the pup and head to the seaside for the day.
 And gosh, did that go wrong… we were so naïve to think we could just show up and take doggy to the beach.
 But no, that would have been far too easy.
 So, to save you the same embarrassment (and disappointed look from your pup) I’ve compiled a list of dog friendly beaches in England, tried and tested by our little dachshund.

 Last weekend, we went down to the Isle of Wight for a long weekend.
 And you know what?
 This was the first time, we had been anywhere since our short trip up North, back in September.
 And it was actually the first time our puppy Frank spent a night away from home.